fbpx Skip to content

 Getting bigger was supposed to mean less headaches, not more.
 And yet I found myself dealing with staff squabbles and disappointed clients because the increased workload meant my time was divided into a thousand different places and the work wasn’t going through the same rigorous checking process which it had been.
 I certainly wasn’t earning any more money – not when you took off all the costs of managing the clients, the marketing and the systems necessary.
 I definitely was not getting time to sit on a beach – keeping all those balls in the air was exhausting and time consuming.
 Getting smaller seemed like a failure…

-See also Top tips for Outsourcing: be prepared for extra admin time
+See also Top tips for Outsourcing: Outsourcing Your Own Tasks

 And there’s where I think perception sneaks in: I – and I suspect many other VAs – often believe that everyone else must be doing tons better than our own businesses.